MichaIng/DietPi-Docs/docs/software/media.md

     DietPi will then automatically apply and set the nice level.

-    If the choppy playback continues, the CPU most likely is insufficient for the processing required for soxr.
-Then soxr should be disabled.
+    If the choppy playback continues, the CPU most likely is insufficient for the processing required for Soxr.
+Then Soxr should be disabled.

 ## ReadyMedia - (MiniDLNA) Media streaming server (DLNA, UPnP)